So there they were.

 "A spare card…" Mason breathed, spying a red card lying on the coffee table in the middle of the room.

-All the keycards had different colours to indicate where you could enter with them: Yellow was the first one, that only let you into the store rooms and your own designated cabin.
-Blue was the second, that all staff members had, that granted access to the engine room.
+All the keycards had different colours to indicate where you could enter with them: Yellow only let you into the store rooms and your own designated cabin.
+Everyone had one.
+Blue was the second, that staff had, that granted access to the engine room.
 Purple was the android key, which let you into anywhere but the captain's cabin, but red was supreme: a skeleton card that let you anywhere and everywhere, and only Jonah and Felix had one.

 The red one on the table had Felix's details on it.